 More on LifeView Again

-The recent critics poll that—shockingly, to some—toppled Orson Welles’ Citizen Kane from its long-time perch atop the Sight & Sound “Greatest Films of All Time” list and replaced it with the unsettling 1958 masterpiece, Vertigo, also had two other welcome results: it sparked passionate debates among countless movie fans and critics about their own favorite films, and it brought Vertigo‘s singular director, Alfred Hitchcock, back into the spotlight.
+A 2012 critics poll that—shockingly, to some—toppled Orson Welles’ Citizen Kane from its long-time perch atop the Sight & Sound “Greatest Films of All Time” list and replaced it with the unsettling 1958 masterpiece, Vertigo, also had two other welcome results: it sparked passionate debate among movie fans and critics about their own favorite films, and it brought Vertigo‘s singular director, Alfred Hitchcock, back into the spotlight.

-That he’s not above sometimes stooping to the obvious visual pun—who can forget the train barreling into the tunnel at the end of North by Northwest?—adds a self-conscious playfulness to his movies that would feel utterly self-absorbed in a lesser artist’s hands.
+That he’s not above the occasional, laughably obvious visual pun—who can forget the train barreling into the tunnel at the end of North by Northwest?—adds a playfulness to his movies that might well feel utterly self-absorbed in a lesser artist’s hands.

-Here, on his birthday (he was born in London on August 13, 1899), LIFE.com pays tribute to Alfred Hitchcock by celebrating the many actresses who served as muses—and, in some cases, emotional punching bags—for the demanding and often completely besotted director.
+Here, LIFE.com pays tribute to Alfred Hitchcock by celebrating the many actresses who served as muses—and, in some cases, emotional punching bags—for the demanding and often completely besotted director.